Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Â

 For some customers, cancelling a broadband contract is a response to receiving bad service.
-This could either be the connection itself, with problems like low speed or an unstable connection be common reasons for switching to another provider.
-It could also be with the customer service from the providers themselves, with some people finding a bad technician visit or call centre conversation reason to end their contract.
+This could be the connection itself, with problems like low speed or an unstable connection being common reasons for switching to another provider.

 Â